Arnavsaharann/Simon_game/README.md

 # Simon_game
 an interactive Simon game, a classic memory and pattern recognition challenge, using HTML, CSS, and jQuery.
+The game features dynamic level advancement,responsive button animations.
+Implemented robustlogic for userinput validation and progression tracking, allowing players to challenge theirmemory skills while enjoying an engaging and visually appealing interface